Richardaeld/MonaMemorabilia/README.md

 1. Know that external resources, like Bootstrap, return errors and warnings that do not concern this process

 #### Testing Steps:
-1. Open website, copy its index link, and leave open
+1. Open website in browser, copy its index link, and leave open
 1. Open another tab in browser and go to [W3C Markup Validation Service](https://validator.w3.org/)
 1. Paste the link of the website page into W3C's validation bar and submit it to see what W3C finds
 1. Document errors and warnings that need to be corrected